frankkimrobotics/grasp_underactuated/README.md

 3. perception_rendering

-This folder is for blender renders.
+This folder is for blender renders, using bproc.
 The files in scripts are the ones that generate all the renders and RGB/depth images.
 Objects has the objects (textures, objs...).

 4. FoundationPose-main